ayotundeakinsola/second-milestone-project/README.md

 I used the following webistes to validate both my HTML and CSS files respectively.

-Also, I had t check if the filepath in the html file worked properly.
-In a particular instance my css stylesheet was not properly linked and all the changes I ws making were not fully reflected on the html page.
+Also, I had t0 check if the filepath in the html file worked properly.
+In a particular instance my css stylesheet was not properly linked and all the changes I was making were not fully reflected on the html page.
 I had to write the correct file path for this to be corrected.

 * [HTML-Validator](https://validator.w3.org/#validate_by_input "HTML-Validator")

 The HTML validation service  helps check the validity of Web documents.
 When I used this service, it only brought out error messages for the form in the contact section.
 I have tried correcting the bugs but it doesn't seem to work.
 On the front end, the codes for the forms seems to be working